SivaPrakash8825/automated-penetration-testing/README.md

 ### Setting Up and Running the Server Application<br>
 To set up and run the server application:

-1. Move to the server folder:
+1. Move to the server folder:<br>
+   cd server
+2. Install the Dependencies:<br>
+   npm i
+3. Run the Server Application in Development Mode:<br>
+   npm run dev